lcsystems/kvtransaction/README.md

 - Installation on Search Heads as usual (ensure the app folder is named "SA-kvtransaction")

-- Create collections as needed containing the mandatory fields _time, duration, event_count, _hashes
+- Create collections as needed containing the mandatory fields _time, duration, event_count and your custom fields